devsh0/Chirp/README.md

 spring.mail.username=<username>
 spring.mail.password=<password>

-# Set this to false if no authentication is required.
+# Set this to false if authentication isn't required.
 spring.mail.properties.mail.smtp.auth=true
 # Set this to false if not using TLS.
 spring.mail.properties.mail.smtp.starttls.enable=true